lukepattersn/CyPlan/README.md

 ## Why CyPlan?

-Inspired by the discontinuation of ISU's official schedule generator and the need for a better alternative, CyPlan aims to simplify course planning and registration for students.
+Inspired by the discontinuation of ISU's official schedule generator, the need for a better alternative, and the hate for workday, CyPlan aims to simplify course planning and registration for students.
+ISU students almost found themselves without a reliable scheduling tool, but CyPlan is here to save the day!
 Our goal is to provide a streamlined solution that enhances your academic experience.

 ## Features